2002–03 Wolverhampton Wanderers F.C. season: Season review

 Paul Ince was Wolves' high-profile summer signing.

 In contrast to the heavy spending of the previous close season, Summer 2002 saw the club recruit four players on free transfers.
 Two of these incoming players were however high-profile deals, with former England captain Paul Ince signing alongside ex-Manchester United stalwart Denis Irwin, on one-year deals.

 The season began strongly with an opening day draw at administration-hit Bradford City, followed by three successive victories that put the club at the top of the table.
 Their form soon dipped though, and the next seven games brought just one win.
 An upturn saw a 10-game unbeaten run return the team to the play-off positions, aided by the loan addition of striker Carlton Cole.
 The Christmas/New Year period though brought a return of just two points from a possible 15.

 With this drop in form, manager Dave Jones faced criticism from chairman Sir Jack Hayward at the turn of the year, publicly reminding him that he had promised to deliver automatic promotion.
-With the club lying 10th in the league, some 16 points from the top two, the FA Cup provided a welcome distraction as the team entered their best performance of the campaign to eliminate Premier League high flyers Newcastle United in a thrilling televised tie.
+With the club lying 10th in the league, some 16 points from the top two, the FA Cup provided a welcome distraction as they eliminated Premier League opposition, Newcastle United, in the Third Round.

 The following week brought a first league success in six games, with a narrow victory at neighbours Walsall further relieving the pressure on manager Jones.
 A 4–1 cup triumph against promotion chasers Leicester City preceded the team's highest away win of the campaign, where they defeated Sheffield Wednesday 4–0 to return to the play-off zone.
 However, their following away fixture brought the team crashing back to ground with a 1–4 loss at relegation strugglers Brighton.

 An unbeaten sequence yielded 14 points from 18 before a slender loss at runaway leaders Portsmouth.
 March also saw an exit from the FA Cup, losing 0–2 at Premier League Southampton in Wolves' first quarter final appearance for five years, before the club recorded their biggest win since 1988 as they thumped Gillingham 6–0.